Alex Král: Contract suspension and Schalke 04

 On 1 July 2022, Spartak announced that Král suspended his contract with Spartak Moscow for the 2022–23 season using FIFA's special regulations related to the international response and other fallout from the Russian invasion of Ukraine.
 On 14 July 2022, Schalke 04 announced the signing of Král to a one-year contract, and under FIFA regulations he remained a Spartak player temporarily playing for Schalke 04.

 Union Berlin

 On 2 June 2023, Union Berlin announced the signing of Král ahead of the new season.
 In his first season at the club, Král made 24 appearances in the Bundesliga, two appearances in the DFB-Pokal, and a further six appearances in Union Berlin's maiden campaign in the Champions League.

 Loan to Espanyol

 On 7 August 2024, Král was loaned out to newly promoted La Liga side Espanyol.

+Copenhagen

+On 16 July 2026, Král signed a contract with Danish Superliga club Copenhagen as a free agent.

 International career

 Král made his debut for the Czech Republic national team on 26 March 2019 in a friendly against Brazil, as a 69th-minute substitute for David Pavelka.